Who Will Get the Most Benefit from Treatment at Wisdom Ways Acupuncture

 Acupuncture that’s transformative while relieving symptoms

-You might come in for chronic migraines since childhood, and find yourself discovering and working through unresolved grief from your mother’s death 2 years ago.
+You might come in for chronic migraines since childhood, and find yourself discovering and working through unresolved grief from your mother’s death 2 years ago, or that your migraines resolve by correcting your digestive problems.
 You might come in for IBS and find us discussing tips to work with your 5-Element type to assert more boundaries in your life.
 You might think your low energy is the only thing really “wrong”, but find out that it gets corrected by us focusing on your profuse sweating.

 This is because true healing always involves our whole body and mind/spirit.